 In How to Talk to Anyone, Anytime, Anywhere Larry King teaches readers how to be a great conversationalist and interviewer.

-The book is short and to the point and it contains all you need to know about the basics of being of enchanting conversations.
+The book is short and to the point and it contains all you need to know about the basics of enchanting conversations.

 - Be open: Don’t be afraid of sharing your real self and your real feelings